DevFactory/QuickFormatter/readme.md

 2. You need to be capable of creating Apache Velocity templates for your output.
 Samples are included.

 ## Install
-1. Download `QuickFormatter.zip`
+1. Download the package.
+Scroll back up the page, click on the Download button and click on `QuickFormatter.zip`
 2. Unzip it somewhere, e.g. `~/Applications/QuickFormatter/`.
-This directory will be referred to as `QF_PATH`
+This directory will be referred to as `QF_PATH` for the rest of this document.
 4. Done

 ## Building